 - Remember, you are walking for exercise and not leisure.
 To test if your walk is at moderate-intensity, you can take the “Talk Test.”
 When walking you should be able to talk, but not sing.

 - Cool down at the end of your walk by slowly walking for about 5 to 10 minutes at a slower pace.

 What To Wear When Walking

 Just like with any sport or activity, you must have the proper gear when engaging in walking.
 Because you will be walking outside you must be prepared for all the elements.
 Whether it’s the sun, rain, heat, or cold weather, your dress must be appropriate for your climate.

 Always strive for comfortable clothing.
 Your clothing should be loose-fitting and flexible.
 If you like to walk during the early mornings or late evenings, be sure to wear clothing that is bright and reflective so that you are seen by others.
 In addition to bright clothing, you could wear something as simple and easy as a high reflective sash.

+So here is an obvious question, what is the best walking shoe?
 I can’t stress this next point enough; choosing the correct shoes is the most important piece of gear you will have as a walker.
 The purchase of walking shoes is an investment and truthfully, they can be a bit pricey.
 Check out our blog on The Best 10 Running Shoes and Brands for Under $100.
 But again, your shoes are an investment in your health and will help you maximize the benefits of walking as an exercise.

 Many times, we take for granted the importance of a good pair of shoes.
 A good walking shoe will help with your balance, posture, and comfort your feet.
-While walking is a low impact activity, your feet are still pounding the pavement with every step you take.
+While walking is a low-impact activity, your feet are still pounding the pavement with every step you take.

 According to the website Spine-Health, there are three essential guidelines for buying a great pair of walking shoes.